 The ratings on the State's bonds represent the assessment by each rating agency of the credit quality of each bond issue, and the State's ability and willingness to repay its debt on a timely basis.
 The State's general obligation bonds are rated Aa2 and AA by Moody's Investors Service ("Moody's") and Standard & Poor's Ratings Services ("S&P"), respectively.
-In May 2020, in the wake of the onset of the Coronavirus pandemic, S&P applied a Negative Outlook to the entire municipal sector, including the State of New Mexico General Obligation Bonds.
-As the impact of the pandemic subsided over the ensuing year, those bonds were restored to a Stable Outlook.
+These ratings were reaffirmed this past March, in advance of the issuance of the State's General Obligation Bonds, Series 2023, each with a Stable Outlook.